-15.5 Vessel Hazards
+20.5 Vessel Hazards

-15.5.1 Safety on deck
+20.5.1 Safety on deck

 Fishing vessels have many potentially dangerous areas but the deck typically poses the most hazards.
 Be aware of your surroundings at all times and keep eyes and ears tuned to vessel activities.
 The hours, the environment, the food, and the work may be quite different from what your body is accustomed to on land.
 Slipping, tripping, and falling are the most common causes of injury.
-Watch out for slick spots where the deck is wet or oily, step carefully over the half-foot combing rising from the bottom of metal latch doors and passageways, and look out for low overheads in vessel stairwells and watertight doors.
+Watch out for slick spots where the deck is wet, slimy or oily, step carefully over the half-foot combing rising from the bottom of metal latch doors and passageways, and look out for low overheads in vessel stairwells and watertight doors.
+Be cautious of line stored on deck - never step into the bight of a line.

 Beware of trawl warps under strain.
 Whenever a cable is subjected to tension, stand out of the way of backlash.
 Explain to the crew that codend and/or bin/trawl alley measurements may need to be made once the winches have stopped.
 When nets are being hoisted off the deck, stand clear.
 Like the trawl warps, these hoisting cables are under great tension.
-Ask the skipper and crew where they want you to stand when hauling or setting gear.
+Ask the skipper and crew where they want you to stand when deploying and retrieving gear.